longturn/freeciv21/docs/Playing/cma.rst

 The heart of the Governor system is an optimizing algorithm, that tries to deploy the workers of a city in such a way, that a user-defined goal is achieved as much as possible.
-You know probably, there is already a kind of optimizing, when you open a city, and click on the center tile (the city symbol) of the mini map.
-This optimization tries to maximize mostly the food output, but it doesn't care about disorder.
+You know probably, there is already a kind of optimizing, when you open a city, and click on the center tile (the city symbol) of the map.
+This optimization tries to maximize mostly the food output, but it does not care about disorder.

 The City Management Agent goes far beyond this old form of optimizing.
 First, it performs this task every time anything changes with the city.
 If the city grows or shrinks, troops go in or out, tiles get irrigation or mining, or are occupied by an enemy, the Governor becomes active.
-Second, it supports all kinds of optimizing, like production (shields), gold, science, or luxury.
+Second, it supports all kinds of optimizing, like production (shields), gold, science, or luxury goods.
 Third, it gives the player a fine-grained control over this, with the possibility of setting constraints for any kind of city output.
 The latter includes the constraint of celebration, which makes it very easy to let your cities grow, even in harder times.
 The forth, and probably most valuable thing in war times, is that is keeps your cities content, preventing them from revolt.

 The legacy Freeciv Wiki also contains some other useful information related to the CMA: